KMJ-007/digital-garden/content/_index.md

 title: 🤹‍♂️ Karan is learning
 ---

-Hey wonderer, welcome to my garden of thougts, place where I think, I write and enjoy.
+Hello, welcome to my garden of thougts, place where I think, I write and dump things.

-You will love to explore around,

 I'm Karan mostly I can be found writing, sleeping, reading, building projects, or going in rabbit hole,

-garden is still new, and I am planting seeds so they can grow and make something beautiful like nature.
+You can find my all notes [here](/notes)

+You can find them using tags [here](/tags)

+If you want to have chat on anything, you can mail me at karanjanthe[at]gmail[dot]com